config

 Secrets Management

-# ✅ Good - interactive prompt (hides input)
+# ✅ Good - use interactive prompt (hides input)

-# ❌ Bad - visible in command history
+# ❌ Bad - don't expose secrets in command history or scripts

 Profile Naming